traefik/traefik/docs/content/middlewares/http/overview.md

 | [StripPrefixRegex](stripprefixregex.md)   | Changes the path of the request                   | Path Modifier               |

-## Other Middlewares
+## Community Middlewares

-You can browse community-contributed plugins in the [plugin catalog](https://pilot.traefik.io/plugins)
+Please have a look at the community-contributed plugins in the plugin [catalog](https://pilot.traefik.io/plugins).